t0pth4t/iwishiknewbefore/source/_posts/Authentication.md

   - XML based data format and protocol for user authentication
   - Oldest
 - OpenID
-  - Obsolete standard for maintatining identity with an identity provider.
+  - Obsolete standard for maintaining identity with an identity provider.
   - Replaced by OpenID connect
 - OpenID connect
   - Relies on OAuth 2.0 protocol for the User to grant the Service Provider access to their identity data
-  - JSON Web Tokens to package identity and other claimns in the token payload
+  - JSON Web Tokens to package identity and other claims in the token payload
 - OAuth 2.0
   - Authorization scheme not an authentication scheme
   - When you use OAuth for authentication you are using it to get authorization form the user to access their credentials stored with the provider and you are trusting the provider to have verified those credentials